liuer99cn/ProgrammingFoundations/README.md

 #About
 This is a exercises of [Web Development Course](www.lanuchschool).
 In this course, we'll increase the level of complexity from the Programming Prep course and work on more meaningful exercises.
 We'll use a static code analyzer and learn to systematically approach a problem using pseudo-code.
 As we go through these programs, we'll point out important learning concepts like variable scope, method scope, and using blocks.
-After this course, you should have a good grasp of how to write programs and think in an imperative, step-by-step, logical fashion.
-You will also learn to debug and trap tricky bugs, and learn to develop a temperament for debugging.

 #Major Topics
 * Ruby language and syntax
 * When to use certain data structures